iOS in-app purchases and migrating to subscription billing

 Apple’s requirement to use iOS in-app purchases

-Except for U.S. customers who are purchasing memberships (see below), Apple requires that all digital purchases (including annual and monthly memberships, and digital goods) made through the Patreon iOS app use their in-app purchase system, which comes with a 30% fee on the prices of these sales.
+Except for U.S. customers who are purchasing memberships (see below), Apple requires that all digital purchases (including annual and monthly memberships and digital goods) made through the Patreon iOS app use its in-app purchase system, which comes with a 30% fee on the prices of these sales.
 Patreon does not charge any additional payment processing fees on iOS transactions, but our platform fee still applies.

 For iOS users in the U.S.: Fans in the U.S. have the option to complete their purchase through Patreon’s mobile web checkout instead of using Apple’s in-app purchase flow.
 Purchases completed on the mobile web are not subject to Apple’s App Store fee.